 In II Samuel 24, King David did evil by numbering the children of Israel.
 Joab, David’s captain of the host, tried to stop David, but Joab was unsuccessful.
 God was angry with David and sent a pestilence upon Israel and smote seventy thousand people.
 David’s heart smote him after realized his sin, and he was repentant.
 God forgave David and David continued to serve as king of Israel.

 In I Corinthians 9, the apostle Paul, one of the giants of the New Testament Church, tells us that he disciplines his body and trains it to do what it should, lest he falls (or becomes disqualified).
 If someone of Paul’s stature is concerned about falling, how much more should we be on guard lest we slip and fall from God’s grace.
+Knowing that some will fall, God gives us instructions on how to treat a believer who has fallen.
+Galatians 6 tells us: “if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted.”

 Be on guard lest you fall out of favor with God, and remember, if you do fall be quick to repent and get back in favor with God!